mikebenfield/euphrates/README.md

 The emulator works and plays lots of games.
 But some other games don't work, including those from CodeMasters, and this is still a prerelease project.

-If you just want to play a game, see the `attalus_cli` subcrate.
+If you just want to play a game, see the `euphrates_cli` subcrate.

 ## Future